How to Plant Your New Trees

 9) PROTECT TREES FROM DEER

-If you have deer in your area, place deer guards on tree trunks from September thru mid-April.
+If you have deer in your area, place deer guards on tree trunks from September through mid-April.
 Buck rubs will destroy your trees in just one site visit!

 Now, let’s keep your plants healthy and happy.
 Click Here for Watering Tips!